hadeshe93/builder/packages/wpconfig-mw-react17/README.md

-A middleware should be used with `@hadeshe93/wpconfig-core` in order to support the app project based on `react`.
+A middleware should be used with `webpack-chain` in order to support the app project based on `react`.

 ## Installation